 Brits have only to hop across the channel to enjoy the cultural delights of France in the nation’s spectacular cities, or just head to a beach or rural destination and enjoy a relaxing break.
 Delicious cuisine, numerous museums and monuments, and reputation for romance have long made the historic country the favourite destination of many holidaymakers.
 When arranging a trip to France, you and your family must ensure that you are covered by holiday insurance.

 Although travel insurance is not always top of the list when organising a holiday, making doubly sure you are covered gives you peace of mind and is invaluable should something go wrong.
-To find out more information or to get a quote feel free to call our travel insurance specialists on 0844 692 8444^ who will be more than happy to help.
+To find out more information or to get a quote feel free to call our travel insurance specialists free on 0800 033 4902 who will be more than happy to help.
 Alternatively you can get an online quote in just minutes by clicking below.

 Cover for medical conditions